mnr/writing-wip/dimensions_living_book/greta.md

 Janell and I married, had kids, moved from the Midwest to Wyoming, then Colorado, then Portland, Oregon.
 Gene died shortly after we moved into our Portland home.
 Greta kept showing up.
 We have a spare bedroom and she loves to clean house.
 I told her several times she should move to Portland.
 She laughed and turned us down each time.
 I wasn't kidding.

 Greta and I had one particular conversation I remember.
 We were walking on the Oregon coast, just the two of us.
 We got to talking about abortion and her Catholic faith.
-I'm Presbyterian, but she never held that against me.
+I'm Presbyterian (a liberal flavor of Protestant), but she never held that against me.
 I was explaining my stance on abortion, expressing my belief abortion was a medical issue and was a decision between a woman and her doctor.
 The church she belongs to was unwavering in the belief that abortion was wrong.
 But we had an open and respectful discussion about the issue, she gracefully accepted my thoughts, which gave me encouragement to accept hers.

 ## Religion

 Janell grew up Catholic.
-I grew up Presbyterian (a liberal flavor of Protestant).
 We married at my childhood church, North Como Presbyterian in Roseville, Minnesota.
-We enlisted a Presbyterian minister and a Catholic Deacon to officiate.
+To cover all of our theological bases, we enlisted a Presbyterian minister and a Catholic Deacon to officiate.

 In response to the wedding announcement, we received a letter from Janell's aunt, who shared her disappointment that Janell was marrying outside the Catholic religion.
 I suppose she expected I would convert to Catholicism.
 The Catholic church, for their part, refused to allow me to participate in Catholic sacraments since I was a protestant outcast.
 My emotions have mellowed over the years, but I still clench my teeth when I recall the conversation with the Catholic Father at a pre-marriage encounter I attended with Janell.
 The Priest informed me I was *persona-non-grata* and would have to remain seated during the celebration of mass.
 The internet provides pages of rationalization about why this is, but none of it dampens the sting of being told I'm less than perfect in God's eye.
 Fuck you, Catholic church.

 But then, there's Greta.
 She never brought this up.
 Never.
 Not once.
 She loved me for who I was.
-She overlooked my faith, my bad hygiene, my goofy dress code; so many things I regret as I age.
+She overlooked my faith, my bad hygiene, my goofy dress code.
 She only saw the man her daughter loved and the potential I had as a son-in-law.

 She loves her gay nephew.
 She's seen men (and priests) misbehave and small town voices hush it up.
 Greta will tell you we are God's children and we are less than perfect, but we still deserve his love and if God loves us, then who are we to judge?